Baltimore: Climate

 The average seasonal snowfall is 19 in.
 It varies greatly by year, with some seasons seeing only trace accumulations of snow, while others see several major Nor'easters.
 (Note: Officially, seasonal snowfall accumulation has ranged from 0.7 in in 1949–50 to 77.0 in in 2009–10.
 See North American blizzard of 2009#Snowfall (December 19–20, 2009), February 5–6, 2010 North American blizzard#Snowfall, and February 9–10, 2010 North American blizzard#Impact.
 The February storms contributed to a monthly accumulation of 50.0 in, the most for any month.
 If no snow fell outside of February that winter, 2009–10 would still rank as 5th snowiest.)
 Owing to lessened urban heat island (UHI) as compared to the city proper and distance from the moderating Chesapeake Bay, the outlying and inland parts of the Baltimore metro area are usually cooler, especially at night, than the city proper and the coastal towns.
 Thus, in the northern and western suburbs, winter snowfall is more significant, and some areas average more than 30 in of snow per winter.

-It is common in winter for the rain-snow line to set up in the metro area.
-Freezing rain and sleet occur a few times some winters in the area, as warm air overrides cold air at the low to mid-levels of the atmosphere.
-When the wind blows from the east, the cold air gets dammed against the mountains to the west and the result is freezing rain or sleet.
+It is common in winter for the rain-snow line to set up in the metro area, and freezing rain and sleet occur a few times some winters.

 Like all of Maryland, Baltimore is at risk for increased impacts of climate change.
 Historically, flooding has ruined houses and almost killed people, especially in lower income majority Black neighborhoods, and caused sewage backups, given the existing disrepair of Baltimore's water system.

-Extreme temperatures range from −7 °F, which has occurred 5 times on January 17, 1982, January 22, 1984, 29 January 1963, February 9, 1934, and February 10, 1899, (Note: Since 1950, when the National Weather Service switched to using the suburban and generally cooler BWI Airport as the official Baltimore climatology station, this extreme has repeated three times: January 29, 1963, January 17, 1982, and January 22, 1984.) up to 108 °F on July 22, 2011.
+Extreme temperatures have ranged from −7 °F, most recently on January 22, 1984, up to 108 °F on July 22, 2011.
 On average, temperatures of 100 °F or more occur on three days annually, 90 °F or more on 43 days, and there are nine days where the high fails to reach the freezing mark.